Somerset's vision for children and young people

 The Early Help offer in Somerset is not just for young children, as problems can emerge at any point throughout childhood and adolescence.
 The Early Help offer includes universal and targeted services designed to reduce and prevent problems escalating or becoming entrenched.
 Early Help is delivered by a wide range of partners including health organisations, schools and colleges, district councils, housing associations and voluntary sector groups, as well as Somerset County Council.

-Within Somerset Choices Early Help services can be found under Help for the family and Health or by searching using the search bar at the top of the page.
+In Somerset Choices, you can find Early Help services under Help for the family and Health or by searching using the search bar at the top of the page.